 How Many Days Do You Need?

-Seward is located less than a 2.5-hour drive from Anchorage.
+Seward is located less than a 2.5-hour drive from Anchorage (and a very popular day trip from the city).
 It’s also the end stop of the famous Alaska Railroad and a turnaround port for many Alaska cruises.
 Because of this strategic location, the majority of travelers visiting Alaska include Seward in their itinerary, even if just for a few hours.

 However, Seward has so much to offer that it absolutely deserves a longer visit!